deepseek-ai/DeepSeek-Coder/README.md

 ```

 ---
-In the following scenario, the Deepseek-Coder 6.7B model effectively calls a class **IrisClassifier** and its member function from the `model.py` file, and also utilizes functions from the `utils.py` file, to correctly complete the **main** function in`main.py` file for model training and evaluation.
+In the following scenario, the DeepSeek-Coder 6.7B model effectively calls a class **IrisClassifier** and its member function from the `model.py` file, and also utilizes functions from the `utils.py` file, to correctly complete the **main** function in`main.py` file for model training and evaluation.

 ![Completion GIF](pictures/completion_demo.gif)